ibm-cloud-docs/openshift/rovs-manage.md

 ```
 {: pre}

-Before updating worker nodes, migrate VMs to other nodes or ensure they can tolerate downtime.
+Before you update worker nodes, place each node into maintenance by using the Node Maintenance Operator or migrate running VMs to other nodes.
+For more information, see [Placing a node into maintenance](#rovs-manage-node-maintenance) and [Live migrating VMs](#rovs-manage-migrate-vms).
 {: important}

 ## Monitoring cluster health